-- 1) Define key ideas and concepts in the field of international business - 2) Identify various types of political, legal and economic systems as well as corresponding threats and opportunities for international business and investment. - 3) Analyze cultural variables and their effect on international business activities. - 4) Discuss and compare rationales and limitations of international financial and monetary systems as well as governmental trade policies.
+- 1) Understand how globalization affects international business - 2) Define key ideas and concepts in the field of international business - 3) Identify various types of political, legal and economic systems as well as corresponding threats and opportunities for international business and investment. - 4) Analyze cultural variables and their effect on international business activities. - 5) Discuss and compare rationales and limitations of international financial and monetary systems as well as governmental trade policies.

-- 5) Critically analyze risks and benefits of international business as related to global investment and marketing strategies. - 6) Provide a comprehensive country business risk assessment of the students native country.
+- 6) Critically analyze risks and benefits of international business as related to global investment and marketing strategies. - 7) Provide a comprehensive country business risk assessment of the students native country.